queer/sigil/README.md

 ### This is Elixir, why are you not using nodes like a nice human?

 While it would be nice to be able to do that, I'm using websockets instead of Elixir node communication mainly just so that there's no *requirement* for parts of the stack being written in non-Elixir languages.
+Gateway nodes communicate with each other through `eden`, but external nodes use websockets.